 The Effects of Double-Blind versus Single-Blind Reviewing: Experimental Evidence from The American Economic Review

 Rebecca M. Blank - The American Economic Review, Vol. 81, No. 5 (Dec., 1991)

 Abstract: The results from a randomized experiment conducted at The American Economic Review on the effects of double-blind versus single-blind peer reviewing on acceptance rates and referee ratings indicate that acceptance rates are lower and referees are more critical when the reviewer is unaware of the author's identity.
-These patterns are not significantly different between female and male authors.
 Authors at top-ranked universities and at colleges and low-ranked universities are largely unaffected by the different reviewing practices, but authors at near-top-ranked universities and at nonacademic institutions have lower acceptance rates under double-blind reviewing.

 An Alternative to the Double Blind Procedure